spalato/Mbo.jl/README.md

 Help!
 =====
 Please open an issue using the 'Issues' tab at the top.
-Anything works, including if you're lost due to missing documentation.
+You found a bug?
+You can't achieve what you want?
+Lost and confused?
+Anything works.

 TODO
 ====
 - [x] Handle ground states easily.
 (Default lineshape functions in case they're missing)
-- [ ] Compilations to LUT
+- [ ] Compilation to LUT
 - [ ] Add rotating frames properly.
 - [ ] Add automatic rephasing vs non-rephasing (`rephasing(grid,system)`).
 - [ ] Convenience for zeroing transition dipole moments (`forbidden`?)